 Do we give up all that we are for something greater than ourselves in hope that our selflessness will be rewarded selfishly?
 We’ve lost our identity.

-Pulling the bloated corpse of our brother from the ocean has tested our resolve. this was a war he could not win.
+Pulling his bloated corpse from the ocean has tested our resolve. this was a war he could not win.
 We bear witness to his defeat.
 We stand as pallbearers to his legacy.